Globe

 Italy

-• Starting on 1 September 2022, the employer is required to enter into individual remote working agreements with each employee who will work remotely.
+• The employer is required to enter into individual remote working agreements with each employee who will work remotely.
 The agreement will have to indicate the way to provide working directives to remote employees, the availability of equipment, and other technical and organizational measures.

 Luxembourg